 The challenge?
 Understanding the real difference between organic and non-GMO feeds, and figuring out whether the extra cost actually benefits your chickens.
 If you’ve ever wondered why your feed bill doubled but you aren’t seeing golden yolks, this guide is for you.

 Many new chicken keepers make the mistake of choosing feed based solely on price, not realizing that feed quality directly impacts everything from egg production to flock immunity.
+This is one of the mistakes every first-time chicken keeper makes that can cost you more in the long run.

 Understanding the Feed Types